 - J: That can hardly be said of your thoughts on language. - I: True, less so, for it was all of twenty years after my doctoral dissertation that I dared discuss in a class the question of language.
 It was at that same time that I, in class, made public my first interpretations of Hölderlin's hymns.
-In the summer semester of 1934, I offered a lecture series under the tide "Logic."
-In fact, however, it was a reflection on the logo, in which I was trying to find the nature of language.
+In the summer semester of 1934, I offered a lecture series under the title "Logic."
+In fact, however, it was a reflection on the logos, in which I was trying to find the nature of language.
 Yet it took nearly another ten years before I was able to say what I was thinking-the fitting word is still lacking even today.
-The prospect of the thinking that labors to answer to the nature of language is still veiled, in all it vastness.
-This is why I do not yet see whether what I am trying to think of as the nature of language; such east of all expanse is also adequate for the nature of the Estatsian language; mature of language can reach the thinking experience, a nature which would also be the beginning-a nature of language is naying and Eastasian saying will enter into dialogue such that in it there sings something that wells up from a single source. - J: But a source that would then still remain concealed from both language worlds. - 1: That is what I mean.
+The prospect of the thinking that labors to answer to the nature of language is still veiled, in all its vastness.
+This is why I do not yet see whether what I am trying to think of as the nature of language is also adequate for the nature of the Eastasian language; whether in the end-which would also be the beginning-a nature of language can reach the thinking experience, a nature which would offer the assurance that European-Western saying and Eastasian saying will enter into dialogue such that in it there sings something that wells up from a single source. - J: But a source that would then still remain concealed from both language worlds. - I: That is what I mean.
 This is why your visit is especially welcome to me.
-Since you have already translated into Japanese a few of Kleist's plays, and some of my lectures on Hölderlin, you have a keener ear for the questions that I addressed to your comparitots almost thirty-five years ago. - J: You must not overestimate my abilities, especially since I, coming from Japanese poetry, still find it difficult to respond to European poetry in a way that does justice to its essential nature. - I: Even though the danger remains that is necessarily implied in our using the German language for our dialogue, I believe that I have meanwhile learned a little more, so that now I can ask questions better than several decades ago.
+Since you have already translated into Japanese a few of Kleist's plays, and some of my lectures on Hölderlin, you have a keener ear for the questions that I addressed to your compatriots almost thirty-five years ago. - J: You must not overestimate my abilities, especially since I, coming from Japanese poetry, still find it difficult to respond to European poetry in a way that does justice to its essential nature. - I: Even though the danger remains that is necessarily implied in our using the German language for our dialogue, I believe that I have meanwhile learned a little more, so that now I can ask questions better than several decades ago.